neurosnap/erock.io/content/blog/docker-disk-out-of-space/index.md

 docker system prune -f
 ```

-You can read the documentation on this
+You can read the documentation about this
 [command here](https://docs.docker.com/engine/reference/commandline/system_prune/).
 Once I added that to my deployment step, things are working much more smoothly.

 # Conclusion

-This seems really obvious: when docker caches the different layers of images, it
-leaves behind those layers to be reused.
-However, when we make changes to the
-app, those layers end up never getting reused and then lay around taking up
-harddrive space.
+I completely forgot that as I deployed new changes to production, there was
+lingering old docker images laying dormant on my production VM, increasing in
+size of time.

 It never clicked for me until I ran into the problem, hopefully this short blog
 article will help others avoid this problem in the future as well.